-The Port of Palm Beach is a full-service diversified landlord port located in Riviera Beach, Florida.
-The port and its dozens of tenants continue to be a powerful engine for economic development and job creation; employing more than 3,800 people in the South Florida region and the state.
+The Port of Palm Beach is a full-service, diversified landlord port located in Riviera Beach, Florida.
+The port and its dozens of tenants are a powerful engine for economic development and job creation, employing more than 3,800 people in the South Florida region and the state.

-The port is an independent special taxing district, a sub- division of the State of Florida governed by five elected commissioners.
-The Port of Palm Beach District has statutory authority to levy ad valorem millage taxes, but has not done so in more than 47 years.
+The port is an independent special taxing district, a subdivision of the State of Florida, governed by five elected commissioners.
+The Port of Palm Beach District has statutory authority to levy ad valorem millage taxes but has not done so in more than 48 years.

 Goals & Objectives